-In September 1870, the Jesuits at St. Michael’s Church on Washington Street opened a school adjacent to their residence.
-In its first year, this combined high school and college dedicated to Blessed Peter Canisius served fifty students, some of them boarders who resided with the Fathers themselves.
-In 1872, the cornerstone was laid for a new college building on Washington Street, the central portion of which was completed in November of the same year.
+In September 1870, the Jesuits opened a school adjacent to St. Michael’s Church in downtown Buffalo.
+In its first year, this combined high school and college dedicated to Blessed Peter Canisius served 35 students, some of them boarders who resided with the Fathers themselves.
+In 1872, the cornerstone was laid for a new school building on Washington Street, the central portion of which was completed in November of the same year.
 In 1883, Canisius High School “was incorporated by the State of New York as the Academic Department of Canisius College” (Hennessy 357).
 In 1908, the boarding portion of the school was closed, and by September 1912, the high school served 379 boys.
 In December 1912, Canisius College having moved into new buildings at Main and Jefferson Streets in Buffalo, the Washington Street school was turned over to the exclusive use of the high school.
 In 1919, Father Robert Johnson “became the first rector of the separate high school community” (Hennessy 358).
-In September 1928, the high school received an independent charter, completing its separation from the College (Hennessy 364).
+In September 1928, the high school received an independent charter, completing its separation from the college (Hennessy 364).

 By the early 1940s, the buildings on Washington Street were in considerable disrepair and no longer suitable for the 400-500 boys annually attending Canisius High School.
 In 1944, the Jesuits purchased the former Masonic Consistory, which in turn had incorporated the former George F. Rand mansion, at 1180 Delaware Avenue.
 Between 1944 and 1948, the high school classes were split, with the upper school students still attending classes at the Washington Street school and the lower school classes attending the new school on Delaware Avenue.